New names for Pluto's little moons Kerberos and Styx; and a new moon for Neptune

-Topics: naming things, New Horizons, trans-neptunian objects, Pluto, pretty pictures, scale comparisons, Charon, Saturn's small moons, presentation slides, dwarf planets beyond Neptune, Saturn's moons
+Topics: trans-neptunian objects, New Horizons, naming things, pretty pictures, Pluto, scale comparisons, Charon, presentation slides, Saturn's small moons, Saturn's moons, dwarf planets beyond Neptune

 I'm just back from my long vacation, and catching up on space news I missed during the last three weeks.
 One newsworthy item was the formal naming of Pluto's fourth and fifth known moons: the little things formerly known as "P4" and "P5" are now named Kerberos and Styx, respectively.
 The names were selected, in part, through a public contest, although the two chosen names were not the first- and second-most-popular names.
 Here's Alan Boyle's explanation of that part of the story.

 We don't have any detailed images of these objects yet, although I'd like to note here that New Horizons has, finally, resolved Charon as an object separate from Pluto, in another milestone announced last week.
 So it's hard to visualize the Pluto system.
 I thought I'd try out a visualization exercise that uses objects in the Saturn system -- for which we have very beautiful images -- as stand-ins for the things we can't really see yet in the Pluto system.
 Here's the result: